fkryakbar/fkryakbar/README.md

 I am a passionate individual who started learning programming in 2021.
 I have a particular interest in web development and thoroughly enjoy exploring this field.
 I am always eager to learn new things and expand my knowledge.
 Throughout my learning journey, I have successfully completed several real projects.
 These projects have allowed me to apply my knowledge and showcase my capabilities.

 #### These are my favorite Technology stack that I'm in love with ❤️
-- Next JS
+- Next JS 🧑‍💻
-- React JS
+- React JS ⚛️
-- Typescript
+- Typescript 😎
-- Tailwind CSS
+- Tailwind CSS 💨
-- Node JS
+- Node JS 💚
-- Laravel
+- Laravel 🍎

 I share some stuff and projects on my personal website.
-Checkout here (here)[https://ninepmx.my.id]
+Checkout [here](https://ninepmx.my.id) 🔥

 If you have any questions or would like to engage in a discussion, please feel free to reach me out.
 I would be delighted to assist you in any way I can.